dy2zyx/Rec_Sys_Diversity_Study/README.md

 Each of the three dataset folders contains the following data:

-* The trainset (80%) and the testset (20%), containing lists of ratings in (user, item, rating) formats
+* The trainset (80%) and the testset (20%), containing lists of ratings in (user, item, rating) formats.
+Rating datasets are saved in pickle files.
-* The mapping file containing the mapped items and their corresponding DBpedia URIs
+* The mapping file containing the mapped items and their corresponding DBpedia URIs.
+These mappings could be useful for future studies.
-* The learnt embeddings of entities and relations within two knowledge graphs:
+* The learnt entity and relation embeddings within two knowledge graphs:
   * ICKG (Item Content Knowledge Graph)
-  * ICKG+UPKG (hybrid knowledge graph containing both item contents data (i.e. DBpedia properties) and user preferences data (i.e. ratings))
+  * ICKG+UPKG (hybrid knowledge graph containing both item contents data (i.e. DBpedia properties) and user preferences data (i.e. user ratings))

 #### Hyperparamter Tuning